QtnRBT/RESTaurant-API/README.md

 - request a particular item, from its ID
 - request a specific item, by adding search parameters (such as **name**, **price** and **category_id**)

-First, let's request all of the items.
+First, let's request all items on the `/items` route.
 This is the response that we are given :

 ```json
 {